FuelLabs/fuels-rs/README.md

 ### Deploying a Sway contract

-Once you have an instance of the fuel client and the compiled contract in hands, it's time to deploy it to a node:
+Once you have a Fuel node running and the compiled contract in hands, it's time to deploy the contract:

 ```Rust
 // Setup a local node